SuperMuel/GoproDateChanger/README.md

 Works only on windows for now.

-The program uses vlc on your computer to let you preview your videos, and then ask you to the right date to apply.
+The program uses vlc on your computer to let you preview your videos, and then ask you to type the right date to apply.